 Our team of Periodontist specialists treats many patients suffering from this condition.
 Unfortunately, many of our patients were treated by less skilled Periodontists or at "affordable" treatment centers.
 Correction of dental implants with issues should be performed by a dentist who routinely performs this procedure.

 Occasionally we will find a loose abutment screw which may not have been appropriately placed, or it broke.
 Patients with a heavy bite can cause that.
 Heavy biters need to have their crowns appropriately designed by an experienced professional from the beginning to protect the implants.
 How the crown is made is extremely important to the longevity of the dental implant in the bone.
 Patients often view this step as minor, but it is significant.
 Some low-budget implants have poorly designed screws or have micro motion when you chew.

 At Dental Partners of Boston, we are proud to offer a less-invasive treatment for peri-implantitis: LAPIP.
 This state of the art laser therapy can selectively destroy the bacteria, diseased tissue, pathologic proteins, and titanium corrosion contaminants that cause peri-implantitis, while leaving your healthy tissue intact.
 This helps you to heal quickly and maintain your dental implant investment.
 LAPIP treatment is a patient-friendly solution, and studies show that 95% of failing implants that have been treated with LAPIP have displayed significant improvement.
 LAPIP gets rid of infection and actually helps bone to grow back.

 After your investment in dental implants, it is important to take care of your oral health and to avoid peri-implantitis.
 We are dedicated to helping you achieve the results that you desire with our excellent implant procedures and compassionate follow-up care.
-Click here or call now to schedule a consultation about dental implants in Boston.

 Sergio A. Guzman